shawngraham/hist3907o/workbook/docs/module-2/Exercises.md

 The problem is: how to retrieve those oocihm numbers.
 The answer is, 'we write a program'.
 And the program that you want can be [found here](http://ianmilligan.ca/api-example-sh/).
 Study that program carefully.
 There are a number of useful things happening in there, notably 'curl', 'jq', 'sed', 'awk'. curl  is a program for downloading webpages, jq for dealing with json, and sed and awk for searching within and cleaning up text.
 If this all sounds greek to you, there is an excellent gentle introduction over at [William Turkel's blog](http://williamjturkel.net/2013/06/15/basic-text-analysis-with-command-line-tools-in-linux/).

-I've put a copy [in the module 2 repository, to save you the trouble.](https://github.com/hist3907b-winter2015/module2-findingdata/blob/master/api-ex-mac.sh)

 ### Mac instructions:

 First question: do you have wget installed on your computer?
 If you don't, you'll need it for this exercise and the next one (if you look in the program 'api-ex-mac.sh', you'll see that the final line of the program asks wget to go get the results you've scraped from Canadiana).
 Installing wget is quite straightforward - follow [the Programming Historian's instructions](http://programminghistorian.org/lessons/automated-downloading-with-wget).